Non-Absorbable Sutures: Types, Materials & Uses

 The material of a suture dictates its behavior in tissue, including its tensile strength, absorption profile, and potential for reactivity.
 When choosing a non-absorbable suture, the primary goal is to provide stable, long-term wound support.
 The type of wound and its location are crucial factors.
 For example, delicate oral tissues may benefit from a smooth, inert material to minimize irritation.
 High-quality options like MacSuture Silk Sutures are valued for their excellent handling and knot security, making them a traditional choice for many dental procedures.
 Ultimately, the best material provides the necessary support for the duration of healing while causing the least amount of adverse tissue reaction.

-Considering Suture Size and Technique
+Matching Suture Size to Surgical Technique

 Suture size, or diameter, is another critical factor that impacts both wound closure and cosmetic results.
 The goal is to use the smallest suture diameter that can adequately hold the wound edges together.
 Using a suture that is too large can cause unnecessary tissue trauma and scarring, while one that is too small may break or fail to provide sufficient support.
 Suture sizes are denoted by a series of zeros; the more zeros, the smaller the suture.
 Your choice between absorbable and non-absorbable sutures will depend entirely on the surgical need and whether the suture should dissolve naturally or require later removal.